societyofwork/societyofwork/about.markdown

 ---
 title: About
+layout: about
 date: 2017-04-19 10:45:00 -04:00
-hero:
+navigation_weight: 2
+header:
   image:
-  blurb: What is the thing
+  blurb: A Brief History of Creativity
-  button_txt: Learn More
+  button_txt: Seeing Is...
   button_link: "/"
 ---